postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 If you get tagged in a comment, you'll get a notification.
 If you don't have access to the collection you've been tagged on, you'll have to get access before you can read the comment.

-## Read comments in the app and on the dashboard
+## Reading comments in the app and on the dashboard

 You can see comments made by teammates on requests and collections with the Postman app or the [web dashboard](https://app.getpostman.com).

-### Read comments in the Postman app
+### Reading comments in the Postman app

 1. In the Postman app, find the request that has the comments you want to review.
 2. At the top, click **Comments**.